-Remembering Talat Mahmood – King of Ghazal & Voice of Dilip Kumar
+Remembering Talat Mahmood: King of Ghazal and Voice of Dilip Kumar

 From being a shy boy to reigning supreme in the Hindi film industry, we chart the journey of Talent Mahmood.